MAINTENANCE

 All programs and homes come equipped with an Emergency Maintenance Handbook unique to their location.
 These handbooks aim to assist and manage household maintenance emergencies in a stress-free experience.
 Please get familiar with this handbook and know its location within your work site.
 Both physical and digital copies are available at each program and home.

-Keep your home, property, and systems in top shape with these essential tasks for the colder months.
+Keep your home, property, and systems in top shape with these essential tasks for the warmer months.

 Exterior Maintenance

-• Inspect the Roof: Check for damaged shingles, leaks, or debris and repair as needed.
+· Inspect the Roof: Check for damaged or missing shingles and repair them to prevent leaks during summer storms.

-• Clean Gutters and Downspouts: Remove leaves and debris to prevent clogs and ice dams.
+· Clean Gutters and Downspouts: Remove debris to ensure proper drainage and prevent water damage.

-• Check Weatherstripping: Ensure doors and windows are sealed to reduce drafts and heating costs.
+· Check Weatherstripping: Ensure doors and windows are sealed to keep cool air inside and reduce energy costs.

-• Trim Trees and Shrubs: Cut back branches near the house to prevent damage from snow or ice.
+· Trim Trees and Shrubs: Cut back overgrown branches to prevent damage during storms and improve air circulation.

 Interior Maintenance

-• Service Your HVAC System: Replace filters and have a professional tune-up to ensure efficient heating.
+· Service Your HVAC System: Replace filters and schedule a professional tune-up for optimal cooling performance.

-• Test Smoke and Carbon Monoxide Detectors: Replace batteries and test all units for proper operation.
+· Test Smoke and Carbon Monoxide Detectors: Replace batteries and check units to ensure they are functioning properly.

-• Reverse Ceiling Fans: Switch fan direction to clockwise for better warm air circulation.
+· Reverse Ceiling Fans: Set fans to counterclockwise for a cooling breeze and better air circulation.

 Seasonal Preparations

-• Stock Up on Essentials: Keep winter supplies like salt, shovels, and emergency kits handy.
+· Stock Up on Essentials: Keep summer essentials like sunscreen, bug spray, and emergency kits ready.

-• Inspect Your Vehicle: Check tires, battery, wipers, and fluids for winter readiness.
+· Inspect Your Vehicle: Check tires, air conditioning, battery, and fluid levels for summer road trips.

 Energy Efficiency Tips

-• Switch to LED Lighting: Use energy-efficient bulbs for seasonal lighting and decorations.
+· Switch to LED Lighting: Use energy-efficient bulbs for outdoor lighting and summer décor.

 MAINTENANCE DEPARTMENT